 As a performer, Scott is particularly notable for being:

-A former member of notable groups, duos and stage-sharer with prominent musicians: The "performed with" list includes duos Cobb & Cooley -who landed the coveted headlining apres-ski gig at a slopeside apres-ski bar the Sundance Saloon in Vail, Co; with singer/guitarist Eric Whirley, and Marr & Cooley who played together sporadically in prominent venues in both Colorado and Michigan; bands The Bus Drivers, Surreal, the original Lake Effect, and Acoustic Jones; and formerly playing with now-established solo artist J. Scott Thompson, to name drop a few.
+A former member of notable groups, duos and stage-sharer with prominent musicians: The "performed with" list includes duos Cobb & Cooley -who landed the coveted headlining apres-ski gig at a slopeside apres-ski bar the Sundance Saloon in Vail, Co; with singer/guitarist Eric Whirley of Primal J and the Neanderthals, and Marr & Cooley who played together sporadically in prominent venues in both Colorado and Michigan; bands The Bus Drivers, Surreal, the original Lake Effect, and Acoustic Jones; and formerly playing with now-established solo artist J. Scott Thompson, to name drop a few.
 In each Scott was typically relegated to lead guitarist without many vocal duties.
 Other associated acts include alternative Michigan band OraMusicTrax which also featured Rich Marr, and the New York-based jam/Caribbean trio Acoustic Circus which featured former collaborator Corbin Daugherty.

 An occasional festival performer with wife Lenore: Scott has on occasion performed his originals singing and playing guitar with his lovely wife Lenore on accordion and marimba at the annual Schmoopiepalooza festival in northern Michigan on the shores of Pickerel Lake.
 As the featured act, together they have collaborated with the Petosega Players percussion group and also with the U of Norton Choir vocal group as backing musicians.